funnypolynomial/Chromaduino/README.md

   If #define'd, a demo will run after 5s if no wire data is received from the Master

 Example:\
-  See ChromaduinoMaster.ino.
+  See ChromaduinoController.ino.
 This just flips RGB's around.\
-  See ChromaduinoScrollDemoMaster.ino.
+  See ChromaduinoScrollDemoController.ino.
 This demonstrates scrolling text on two daisy-chained LED matrices (each must have a unique I2C address)

 Programming:\
 Program the board by (for example) popping the ATmega chip off a Duemilanove and connecting\